bigtoga/Examples/DSci - Machine Learning/Phase - Feature Engineering/Z-Score and Feature Scaling via Standardization.md

 ## The effects of standardization
 For the UCI Wine dataset example, the prediction accuracy for the "normal" test dataset with PCA was 81.48% but rose to 98.15% for the standardized test dataset.

+# StandardScaler
+sklearn's way of applying automatic standardization to a dataset. **Centering** and **scaling** happen independently on each feature by computing the relevant statistics on the samples in the training set.
+Mean and standard deviation are then stored to be used on later data using transform.
+If a feature has a variance that is orders of magnitude larger that others, it might dominate the objective function and make the estimator unable to learn from other features correctly as expected.